Ivann-2612/Zavrsni-projekat/README.md

-### 'npm install'   install node modules for this project
+###  npm install   install node modules for this project

 In the project directory, you can run: